Human Papillomavirus (HPV)

 - Sexually active women and women over 21, should have Pap tests as often as recommended by their health care provider.

 - If you get genital warts, inform your partners and use condoms.
-Tell your sex partner(s) to be checked for genital warts and other STIs.
+Tell your sex partner(s) to be checked for genital warts and other STDs.
 Having warts does not mean that you or your partner are having other partners.

 - If you smoke, ask your doctor for help quitting.
 Smoking can increase the risk for cancers linked to HPV.